144.00 Hours Required

 • describe key elements involved in providing constructive feedback.

-Please note: The prerequisite for the Certificate in Training Officer Education is the Certificate in General Fire Service Administration.
+The prerequisite for the Certificate in Training Officer Education is the Certificate in Fire Service Leadership.
+Before taking OLCD-FIRE0036 (Incident Command: Thinking and Acting), students should also take ICS 100, and ICS 200.

 Recognition of Prior Learning